 My mission is to share valuable information with people who are

-Each client is unique and the therapy approach should be specific enough to address their needs.
 I have worked with clients with workplace injuries, phobias, and PTSD.
 I have also worked in a private practice setting and helped clients with depression, anxiety, bipolar, OCD, relationship issues, and personality disorders.

 I have received a certification in Cognitive Behavioral Therapy (CBT) and Neuro-Linguistic Programming (NLP).
 I am a qualifying member of the College of Psychotherapists of Ontario and the Ontario Psychological Association.